Victoria-Bruno/Victoria-Bruno/README.md

 - 👋 Hi, I’m Victoria.
-Front-End Developer
+Aspiring Front-End Developer
-- 🌱 Developing with HTML, CSS, JavaScript, Bootstrap, API and Responsive Web Design
+- 🌱 Learning React
-- 🔜 Learning React
+- 🚧 Working on software for clinical use
-- 💚 In love with Tech, Digitalization and Design
+- 💚 Passionate about Tech and Design